qiuyangnie/hutton/03_types_and_classes/note0.md

 ### `Char` - single charters
 This type contains all single characters in the Unicode system, the international standard for representing text-based information.
 For example, it contains all characters on a normal English keyboard, such as `'a'`, `'A'`, `'3'` and `'_'`, as well as a number of control characters that have a special effect, such as `'\n'` (move to a new line) and `'\t'` (move to the next tab stop).
 As in most programming languages, single characters must be enclosed in single forward quotes `' '`.

+### `String` - strings of characters
+This type contains all sequence of characters, such as `"abc"`, `"1+2=3"`, and the empty string `""`.
+Again, as in standard in most programming languages, strings of characters must be enclosed in double quotes `" "`.